EliotKhachi/publicZk/202111021920/README.md

 # Serial Communication

 Serial communication is the process of sending data one bit at a time, sequentially, over one communication channel or computer bus.
 This is in contrast to parallel communication.
 **Recall: A wire can only send data by pulling that line high or low**

+## How can you make sense of 1s and 0s coming from a single wire?
+1. Ensure that the transmitter and the receiver agree on what serial communication protocol is being used, for example [I2C Communication](../202111020424/README.md).
-1. The data bus always sends data in parallel with a [Clock Bus](../202305300022/README.md).
+2. The 1s and 0s (bits) on the data bus occur in parallel with a [Clock Bus](../202305300022/README.md).
-2. Similar to the clock bus,
+3. The bits and the transitions between them are interpreted with respect to the clock bus.
-2. The data bus contains start and stop signatures With start and stop signatures in the data line
+4. The data and clock buses have start and stop signatures used to group bits together to form integers or ASCII characters.

-the foby working alongside the clock bus,

-## Different Methods of Data Exchange

-* **Simplex** - One device is the sender and the other is the receiver at *all* times, i.e. television and radio.

-* **Half Duplex** - One device is the sender and the other is the receiver at *any given* time, but not at the *same* time.
-If the sender transmits, then the receiver can accept and cannot send and vice versa.
-I.e. the internet (laptop sends a request for a webpage, the web server processes the request and sends back the information)

-* **Full Duplex** - The most widely used communication in the world.
-Both the sender and receiver can transmit and receive at the same time, i.e. your smartphone.

 ## References
 [Wikipedia - Serial Communication](https://en.wikipedia.org/wiki/Serial_communication)